paulscherrerinstitute/tomorec/README.md

 The images here are based on the official
-[Juptyer Docker Images](https://github.com/jupyter/docker-stacks), and have been modified slightly so that when saving file within a running docker container, the files saved on your laptop will have the correct permissions.
+[Juptyer Docker Images](https://github.com/jupyter/docker-stacks), and have been modified slightly so that when saving files within a running docker container, the files will be saved on to your laptop will have the correct permissions.

 First, build the base-notebook image:
 ```bash
 make build-base-notebook
 ```

-And then build the tomorec-notebook, which based upon the base-notebook that you just created:
+And then build the tomorec-notebook, which is based upon the base-notebook that you just created:
 ```bash
 make build-tomorec-notebook